 AS A RULE…

-As a rule, a nurse must be licensed to practice in the state the patient resides.
-Since part of my job required me to care for patients who live in Washington, California, and Arizona, I prepared to submit my qualifications for licensing according to law, and professional responsibility.
-Luckily, I was already licensed in the states of Washington and Texas, so California would be the only new state I would apply for licensing in.
+As a rule, a nurse must be licensed to practice in the state a patient resides.
+Since part of my job required me to care for patients living in Washington, Arizona and California, I prepared to submit my qualifications for nursing licensing according to law, and professional responsibility.
+I am already fully licensed in the states of Washington and Texas, so California would be the only new state I would apply for licensing in.

 Texas and Arizona are part of the Enhanced Nurse Licensure Compact (eNLC), and an eNLC allows RNs to obtain a single multi-state nursing license, to provide care and telehealth services in their primary state of residency and other compact nursing states.
-The additional license I needed was California.
-I share this and the following details so you understand licensing is not simple but it is necessary and a nurse’s professional responsibility.
+I share this and the following details so you understand licensing is not simple but it is entirely necessary and is a nurse’s professional responsibility.

 AN IMPORTANT DISTINCTION

-Nursing licensure is an important distinction, the National Council of State Boards of Nursing reminds us that the, “…purpose of a professional license is to protect the public from harm by setting minimal qualifications and competencies for safe entry-level practitioners”.
+Nursing licensure is an important distinction and the National Council of State Boards of Nursing reminds us that the, “…purpose of a professional license is to protect the public from harm by setting minimal qualifications and competencies for safe entry-level practitioners”.